Why I Love Squarespace

 Squarespace allows you to create whatever kind of site you need, from a landing page, blog or portfolio to an online shop.
 You can even have all of the above on the same site.

-A couple years ago I added Squarespace design to my services.
+Several years ago I added Squarespace design to my services.
 Similar to Wordpress themes, Squarespace has tons of templates to start with; I take these templates and use them to create custom sites with a combination of coding and graphics.
 The way Squarespace works allows me to create sites that my clients can update and maintain themselves, which is huge.
 The ability for them to be able to change photos or update text or categories on their own is really lovely.

 For a long time, Wordpress was the only option if you wanted a upgraded blog or website, but that's just not the case anymore.
 This year alone, I've helped several blogs and sites move from Wordpress to Squarespace and have yet to hear anyone say they regret the change.
 The bottom line is, do what works best for you, not for your friend or another blogger (me included.)
 But, if you're looking to create a website, upgrade your blog, or open an online shop, I can't recommend Squarespace enough.
 And (shameless plug) I'd love to help you set it up and make it look pretty, too.